conradwt/rails-setup-guide-for-windows/README.md

 https://code.visualstudio.com/docs/?dv=win64&build=insiders
 ```

-5.  create an alias for Visual Studio Code - Insiders
+5. In Ubuntu, create an alias for Visual Studio Code - Insiders

 Using an Ubuntu shell, perform the following action: